Massage & BodyWork

 The benefits of regular Soft Tissue Therapy/ Sports & Remedial Massage

-- Speeds up recovery from minor soft tissue injury encountered through general training activity and competition
+- Treatment and recovery from minor and chronic soft tissue injuries encountered through training activity and competition

 - Extends the overall life of your sporting career

-- Enhances fit and active lifestyle and prolongs active lifestyle with age
+- Enhances a fit and active lifestyle, prolonging fitness and enjoyment of fitness with age

 Treating musculoskeletal soft tissue injuries through Soft Tissue Therapy / Sports & Remedial Massage:

 - General advice for a healthier lifestyle and mind-body balance

 - Advice on posture, strengthening and stability exercises, stretching techniques, mobility and flexibility for effective and enjoyable movement